Y-Power/overview/readme.txt

 == Frequently Asked Questions ==

 = How do I set the social icons? =
 Create a [WordPress menu](https://codex.wordpress.org/Appearance_Menus_Screen) and add a [custom link](https://codex.wordpress.org/Appearance_Menus_Screen#Custom_Links) for each of your social accounts URL's.
-Cool fact: you can re-use the menu you created on any WordPress theme that uses social navigation menus.
+Cool fact: you can re-use the menu you created on any WordPress theme that supports social navigation menus.

 = How can I activate the OverView Display? =
 The Display is available as a WordPress page template, available in the page editor -> Page Attributes.